alireza-kr/NeuroSpinMEG/README.md

-# NeuroSpinMEG
+# MEG Lab at NeuroSpin

-This repository is dedicated to the code and instructions for the MEG lab at NeuroSpin.
+## How to Set Up the Eye Tracker